samuelebortolotti/Education-Trentino/docs/index.md

 | ------ | -------- | ---- | -------- | -------- | -------- |
 | 6  | 6 | Give me the top rated kindergartens near Pergine Valsugana | Education Institute, School | Subregional Academic Division | Education quality, Review |

-Finally, in this phase we have collected the first informal resources needed in order to build the final knowledge graph.
+Finally, in this phase, we have collected the first informal resources needed in order to build the final knowledge graph.
 All the resources can be found within the project repository.

 # Informal modeling